 Useful material and guidelines for technology-enabled learning has been created by Cambridge Centre for Teaching and Learning, including specific guidance for blended and hybrid learning.

 SCR lunches are taking place at High Table in College Hall.
 Please sign in and follow the guidance that you’ll see displayed.
-Coffee is available in the SCR and the Iris Café is open.
+Coffee is available in the SCR and the Iris Café is open as is the Library.

-Before coming into College, please familiarise yourself with the latest version of the College Working Safely during Coronavirus Risk Assessment as there are regular updates.
+Please familiarise yourself with the latest version of the College Working Safely during Coronavirus Risk Assessment.

 If you have queries or concerns, please speak to your Head of Department, Bev Gafney, Head of HR, or Wendy Evans, Domestic Bursar.